 By law all children under 150cms and 36kgs must use the right car seat for their height and weight.
 Child car seats must conform to EU standards.
+When buying a child car seat, you should always look for the 'E' mark.
 Never use a second-hand car seat unless you are sure of its safety history.

 In Ireland, four out of five car seats for children are not properly fitted, which can lead to serious injury or even death in a crash.
 Get expert help when fitting your car seat.
-The Road Safety Authority offers a free 'check it fits' service - see rsa.ie
+The Road Safety Authority (RSA) offers a free 'check it fits' service - see rsa.ie